 What is your advice for those who are ready to apply to med school?

-9 Ideas to Make the Application Process Go Smoothly
+9 Ideas from Michigan Medical Students to Make the Application Process Go Smoothly

 1. Start working on your apps early!

 “Turn everything in as early as possible!
 While you're waiting for your primary to be verified with AMCAS, check out last year's secondary questions for your schools (found on online forums) and start outlining/writing.” -Alexandra P.

 “It is never too early to start working on your personal statement or activities section of the application if you can make time for it.
 Even if it's a rough draft you visit every so often, thinking about it early can take the pressure off and lead to a great result.” -Charlie